 Is a BA about Artwork?

 Not necessarily.
-The term 'Arts' covers a wide range of subject areas including Classics, Cultural Anthropology, History, languages, Māori Studies, Music, Political Science, and Social Policy to name a few.
+The term 'Arts' covers a wide range of subject areas including Classics, Cultural Anthropology, History, languages, Linguistics, Māori Studies, Music, Political Science, and Sociology to name a few.

 What are the qualification pathways at university?